What about my data privacy?

 We use technical measures such as encryption and password protection to protect your data and the systems they are held in.
 We also use operational measures to protect the data, for example by limiting the number of people who have access to the databases in which your data is held and using unique reference numbers to identify participants rather than names wherever possible.

 We keep these security measures under review and refer to University Security Policies to keep up to date with current good practice.

 Sharing your data

-Your personal data which are collected and managed by the Sponsor will be used only to allow us to carry out the follow-up of this trial, including linkage with NHS digital.
+Your personal data which are collected and managed by the Sponsor will be used only to allow us to carry out the follow-up of this trial, including linkage with Health Registries or NHS bodies such as NHS Digital.
 Data from which you cannot be identified may be shared with other research groups who are doing similar research.
 This ‘de-identified’information will not identify you and will not be combined with other information in a way that could identify you.
 The information will only be used for the purpose of health and care research, and cannot be used to contact you or to affect your care.
 It will not be used to make decisions about future services available to you, such as insurance.